 Underline Bold Italics: _***phrase***_

-Also, if you’ve no desire to use Markdown but want to use Markdown symbols in your text, place a backslash at the start of the phrase.
+Also, if you have no desire to use Markdown but want to use Markdown symbols in your text, place a backslash at the start of the phrase.
 That way, you can use asterisks and other Markdown symbols.
 However, this backslash feature doesn’t work in messages that have edits or underscores.

 For whatever reason you may have, you can forbid spoiler tags in your Discord server if you so choose.